 Steak Fiorentina with Gremolata (Bistecca Fiorentina)

 Meat matters.
 Especially in Tuscany, where the local and tender Chianina beef, cut into thick slabs on the bone and simply grilled over a hardwood fire, are a thing of ageless beauty.
 We’ve tip-toed from tradition ever so tastefully by serving our fine steaks with a bright tangle of herbs and, yep, minced salame.
-Dante would approve.
+The result is a steak fiorentina with gremolata that we’re sure Dante would approve.

 for the steaks